BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - **There is Always Hope** `ACTIVE`

-Haleth has Attack 2 whilst he is within 6" of Aragorn.
+Whilst within 6" of Aragorn, Haleth increases his Attacks characteristic to 2.

 - **Fight to the Last** `PASSIVE`

-If at the start of the Fight Phase Haleth is Engaged in Combat, then for the duration of the Fight Phase Aragorn and other friendly Rohan Infantry models within 6" gain a bonus of +1 to their Fight Value.
+If at the start of the Fight Phase Haleth is Engaged in Combat, then for the duration of the Fight Phase Aragorn and other friendly Rohan Infantry models within 6" of Haleth gain a bonus of +1 to their Fight Value.
 This benefit ends immediately if Haleth is slain.

 </div>